GoogleCloudPlatform/cluster-toolkit/docs/blueprint-validation.md

 One can [explicitly define validators](#explicit-validators), however, the expectation is that the implicit behavior will be useful for most users.
 When implicit, a validator is added if all deployment variables matching its inputs is defined.
-The `test_apis_enabled` validator is always enabled because it reads the entire blueprint and does not require any specific deployment variable.
+Validators listed below that have no inputs are always enabled because they read the entire blueprint and do not require any specific deployment variable.
 If `project_id`, `region`, and `zone` are defined as deployment variables, then the following validators are enabled:

 ```yaml
 validators: